Revisiting Adversarial Training under Hyperspectral Image: Related Works

-Compared to the adversarial training method \cite{24}, the traditional remote sensing adversarial training strategy \cite{16} incorporates two additional components: 1) a benign example pretraining module (BEPM), and 2) an adversarial-benign loss module (ABL).
+where \(\mathcal{D}\) denotes the underlying data distribution, and \(\mathbb{E}\) represents the expectation taken over examples \((x,y)\) drawn from \(\mathcal{D}\).
+Under the paradigm of equation \eqref{eq:3}, MART emphasizes misclassified examples to improve robustness against worst-case perturbations \cite{MART}.
+Zhang $et~al.$ \cite{CFA} proposed CFA, which enforces consistency between clean and adversarial features to enhance generalization.
+Xu $et~al.$ \cite{RAT} developed RAT by incorporating regularization to mitigate overfitting on adversarial data.
+More recently, Liu $et~al.$ \cite{PIAT} presented PIAT, which progressively increases perturbation strength to enable smooth model adaptation and improve adversarial robustness.

-\paragraph{Benign Example Pre-training Module} The primary concept of the traditional remote sensing adversarial training strategy is to train deep neural networks on a combination of benign and adversarial examples \cite{16}.
-This process begins with the inclusion of a BEPM before the adversarial training stage, allowing the model to learn more feature representations from benign examples.
-The process is mathematically expressed as
+As a representative work on enhancing robustness in remote sensing, remote sensing adversarial training (RSAT) \cite{16} incorporates a benign example pretraining module (BEPM) and an adversarial–benign loss (ABL).
+The BEPM is applied before adversarial training to enable the model to learn features from benign examples, which is formulated as